-Despite these efforts, Morocco’s schooling continues to confront a number of challenges.
+Despite these efforts, Morocco’s schooling continues to confront several challenges.
 One of the most pressing issues is the high dropout rate, particularly in rural regions where poverty and cultural attitudes toward education are significant impediments.
 Another issue is education quality, with many students lacking the basic skills and information required for higher education or employment.
 Furthermore, the education system is not sufficiently prepared to meet the rising demand of a growing economy.

 ST Foundation’s Presence

 The Foundation launched the DU Program in 2004, beginning a revolutionary journey to help the country’s development via education.
 Our relationship with the Ministry of Youth and Sport was the first of many, considerably widening our effect over time.